Date: October 30, 2015

 1. APPROVAL FOR ADDITIONAL COMPENSATION MUST BE RECEIVED PRIOR TO THE COMMENCEMENT OF THE SERVICE.

-2. The work is outside his/her department and is in addition to the work which has been assigned to the employee as part of a normal, full-time load and is clearly beyond the assigned work load within his department.
+2. In most cases, the work is outside his/her department, and in all cases the work is in addition to the work which has been assigned to the employee as part of a normal, full-time load and is clearly beyond the assigned work load within his department.